-Our school provides a safe environment where children can learn and develop.
+St Chad's C of E Nursery and Infant School provides a safe environment where children can learn and develop.
 This is an essential part of our whole school approach to safeguarding which incorporates a culture of vigilance where children's welfare is promoted, timely and appropriate safeguarding action is taken for children who need extra help or who may be suffering, or likely to suffer harm.

-St Chad's CofE Nursery & Infant School environment is safe and secure and protects our pupils from harm or the risk of harm.
+St Chad's C of E Nursery and Infant School environment is safe and secure and protects our pupils from harm or the risk of harm.
 Positive behaviours are consistently promoted, and abusive or inappropriate behaviour challenged.
 A positive and supportive environment is promoted which gives pupils a sense of being valued.